dthomas601/fuzzing_tutorial/3_Exercises/Exercise_1/README.md

 This exercise in part was used from https://github.com/antonio-morales/Fuzzing101/tree/main/Exercise%202

-In this exercise we will replicate and expliot CVE-2009-3895 in libexif 0.6.14.
+In this exercise, we will replicate and expliot CVE-2009-3895 in libexif 0.6.14.
 To download and build the libexif target, follow the steps provided below:

 Create a directory to save the project: